microsoft/WhatTheHack/xxx-AzureMonitoring/README.md

     - [Create interactive reports with workbooks](https://learn.microsoft.com/en-us/azure/azure-monitor/app/usage-workbooks)

 2. Attendees have access to an Azure Subscription where they can each deploy the provided ARM template that will build a very detailed infrastructure to monitor.
 This includes the Vnet, subnets, NSG(s), LB(s), NAT rules, scales set and a fully functional .NET Core Application (eShopOnWeb) to monitor.
 3. Attendees should have a level 200-300 understanding of the Azure platform.
-Understand concepts like PowerShell, Azure Cli, ARM, resource groups, RBAC, network, storage, compute, scale sets, virtual machines and security.
+Understand concepts like PowerShell, Azure CLI, ARM, resource groups, RBAC, network, storage, compute, scale sets, virtual machines and security.
 Previous experience working with ARM templates is recommended.
 4. Access to a machine with Visual Studio Code and the Azure PowerShell Modules loaded or Azure CLI.
 VS Code ARM and PowerShell extensions should be configured.

 ## Contributors